July 17, 2025

 Check if Google Tag Manager is working

-After the GTM code was implemented on a page, you need to make sure whether it was actually properly installed.
+After the GTM code is implemented on a page, you need to make sure whether it was actually properly installed.
 There are several options you can choose from (all of them are explained in detail here):

 - Right-click on your website’s background -> choose View page source and find that code (by looking for gtm.js)